Abhishek-2193/motionSketch/README.md

 # motionSketch for Maya
 A Maya tool written in Python to record manual object manipulation as animations and then generate path animations from the data with speed variability.
-Demo video included
+Demo video included.

 Enable recording mode in the tool window and manually move around objects to record as animations.
 You can then genberate a motion path from the recorded keyframes, smooth the motion path and also change speed of the animation.